postmates/django-fsm/README.md

         post.save()
         return redirect('/')

-If you are using the transition decorator with the `save` argument set to `True`, the new state will be written to the database
+<del>If you are using the transition decorator with the `save` argument set to `True`,

-    @transition(source='new', target='published', save=True)
-    def publish(self):
-        """
-        Side effects other than changing state goes here
-        """
+the new state will be written to the database</del>

+**Update: the save parameter was removed in favor of explicitly changing the state within the transition method and manually updating the database.**

 If you require some conditions to be met before changing state, use the `conditions` argument to `transition`. `conditions` must be a list of functions